FBI Transform in Gevrey Classes and Anosov Flows: Gevrey pseudo-differential operators

 Finally, we use the notion of pseudor with non-standard phase that we introduced in \S \ref{sssecKuranishi} to define a quantization procedure for analytic symbols.

 \begin{proof}[Proof of Proposition \ref{prop:quantization_Gs}] Thanks to Lemma \ref{lemma:changement_de_variable}, the case $s > 1$ is dealt with as in the $\mathcal{C}^\infty$ case: there are $\G^s$ partitions of unity.
-In order to give a construction for the case $s=1$, choose an admissible phase $\Phi^*$ on $M$, and define the phase $\Phi$ by
+In order to give a construction for the case $s=1$, let us set for $p$ a $\G^1$ symbol